kekavc24/magical_version_bump/README.md

 ```

 ## Known Caveats
 * This tool cannot bump custom prerelease or build numbers.
 Consider using `set-prerelease` or `set-build` as a work around.
+However, if you would like this implemented, create a feature request in the repo 👍🏼.

 If you notice any more issues, please do raise them.
 Hope you like the package!

+All code contributions and reviews are welcome ❤.

 <!--[coverage_badge]: coverage_badge.svg-->
 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg